dalibo/emaj/README.md

 License
 -------

-This software is distributed under the GNU General Public License.
+This software is distributed under the GNU General Public License (GPL).

 Objectives